meryrahou/A2SV-HUB/README.md

 This repository contains solutions to competitive programming problems posted on the A2SV Hub.

-## Usage

-The solutions are organized by date, with each date folder containing solutions submitted on that day.
+- The solutions are organized by date, with each date folder containing solutions submitted on that day.

 ## Contributing